Tag Archive: humpback whale

 Only 6 minutes of video – such depth revealed.

-The presentation that has been filmed was given by Birgit Buhleier, National Geographic’s naturalist and underwater video producer) aboard the National Geographic vessel “Sea Lion” in SE Alaska this past summer.
+The presentation that had been filmed was given by Birgit Buhleier, National Geographic’s naturalist and underwater video producer, aboard the National Geographic vessel “Sea Lion” in SE Alaska in the summer of 2012.

 Time stamp: 2:50 – Humpback calf nursing underwater; 5:48 calf watching mother group bubble net-feeding